UC Hospitality - Serial Box

 Navigate to Hotel → Serial Devices.

-Add a new device using the device's local IP address as the name and the device's MAC address.
+Add a new device with the device's local IP address as the name and its MAC address.

 Serial Box Settings